mahouboy23/IB-notes/web app.md

 - **Secure Password Storage:**
     - Use hashing and salting techniques to store passwords securely.
-- **Encryption for Sensitive Data:**
-    - Encrypt sensitive information where needed to enhance security.
 - **Normalization:**
     - Normalize the database to minimize redundancy and improve efficiency.